 The connective tissue, as I weaved in dispersed thoughts throughout the journey, of the sequences described above is twofold.
 The first element is the engagement on the part of the visitor.
 The other is a question on the existential self-definition of the local tourist merchant.

 Of the engagement on the part of the visitor, my thoughts turned to the motivation of the visitor: The development of tourism under hyper-capitalism has engendered the gluttonous consumption of experiences, where one’s motivation as intentional engagement with places and cultures is replaced by the cold purchase of a commodity in exchange for mindless consumption of such places and cultures; like a memory to add to a trophy cabinet on display for all to approve.
-Places are visited and pictured; cultures are consumed, neither is reflected upon – perhaps this explains the rise of the Istagram Traveller and is at the base of luxury travel.
+Places are visited and pictured; cultures are consumed, neither is reflected upon – perhaps this explains the rise of the Istagram Traveller.

 A short distance away from this is apathy and disinterest, not least during the gap between experiences.
 A gluttonous mind is a one-track mind, and when the obstacle is time, it gets killed by mindless participation in immediate surroundings.
-There’s little room for exploration, learning and knowledge; to consider, for example, that two thirds of the Ecuadorian population are obese or that the history and heritage of Ecuador’s indigenous population – the majority ethnic group of Alausí – is fraught with perils, inequity and is connected to the wider history of the region and the geopolitcal history of the world, which is largely absent from western education.
+There’s little room for exploration, learning and knowledge; to consider, for example, that two thirds of the Ecuadorian population are obese or that the history and heritage of Ecuador’s indigenous population – the majority ethnic group of Alausí – is fraught with perils, inequity and is connected to the wider history of the region and the geopolitcal history of the world, which appears to be largely absent from western mainstream consciousness.

 ” [The gluttonous consumption of culture and the seemingly preordained existential self-definition of the tourist merchant are not] universal.
 Rather, both are part of a trend that is increasingly apparent in the unfolding of the tourism industry.”